 Apple – I like to use Granny Smith apples as they tartness counters the sweetness of the rest of the dish.

-Arborio Rice – This short grain rice is named for a a town in Italy and is high in starch which gives risotto it’s creamy texture.
+Arborio Rice – This short grain rice gets it’s name from a town in Italy and is high in starch which gives risotto it’s creamy texture.

 Apple Juice – I use apple juice or apple cider to deglaze the pan.
 You can also use white wine instead if you like.

-Onion – A total of 1 cup of diced onion is needed.
+Onion – Use a total of 1 cup of diced onion.
 This is roughly 1 medium or 2 small ones.
 I used Vidalia onion but feel free to use any sweet onion.

 Bacon – I like to use center cut bacon as there is less fat but use your favorite.
 Just try to stay away from heavily flavored bacon as it changes the flavor profile.